wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/Debugging.md

 ### Enabling Signposts Per View

 Signposts are **opt in on a per-view basis** and disabled by default.
-When disabled, `AsyncStateContainer` makes no signpost calls and performs no state-name reflection at all — there is zero cost whether or not Instruments is attached.
+When disabled, `AsyncStateContainer` makes no signpost calls and performs no state-name reflection at all.
+When enabled, they cost roughly 2.7 µs per state change *whether or not Instruments is recording* — see <doc:Debugging#What-Logging-and-Signposts-Cost> before you leave this switch on.
 Turn them on only for the specific view you are profiling by passing `signpostsEnabled: true`:

 ```swift
 struct ProductDetailView: View {